 Within C4D, 3D modeling is a single-threaded task.
 Unlike Cinema 4D rendering, which is highly multi-threaded, the process of building up your meshes, extruding polygons, and manipulating vertices only uses one CPU core.
 If you primarily use C4D for modeling, you can’t afford to waste money on a dual CPU workstation with dozens of CPU cores, because those extra CPU cores won’t provide any benefit.
 Because a C4D workstation with a high frequency CPU best optimizes your 3D modeling workflow, the professionally overclocked BOXX APEXX S3 C4D workstation is an excellent choice, as is the APEXX Denali.

 3D animation shares many similarities with a 3D modeling-centric workflow, and like 3D modeling, is also a single-threaded task.
 If animation is your primary task, once again, multiple CPU cores will be of little help.
 Creating animation is “frequency bound,” meaning application performance is tied to the frequency of the CPU.
-Because a system with a high CPU clock speed best optimizes your workflow, single socket APEXX X3 or APEXX T3 C4D workstations are the best hardware for Cinema 4D animation.
+Because a system with a high CPU clock speed best optimizes your workflow, single socket APEXX S3 or APEXX Denali are the best workstations for Cinema 4D animation.

 Our performance specialists can help you find the right workstation purpose-built for your applications and workflow.